-- Someone with experience of supporting young people with behavioural and emotional problems
+- Have experience of supporting young people with behavioural and emotional problems.

-- Someone who can provide a young person with a bedroom of their own
+- Provide a young person with a bedroom of their own.